ORBA/magento2-env/README.md

 1. Open Settings.
 2. Go to "Languages & Frameworks" > "PHP".
-3. Set "PHP language level" to "7.1".
+3. Set "PHP language level" to the version you will be using.
 4. Create new remote PHP interpreter using Docker:
     * Use Docker server created in 4.2.1
-    * Use `magento2env_php:latest` Docker image
+    * Use `magento2env_phpcli<PHP_VER>:latest` Docker image
-    * Set "Debugger extension" to `/usr/local/lib/php/extensions/no-debug-non-zts-20160303/xdebug.so`
+    * Set "Debugger extension":
+        * for PHP 7.1: `/usr/local/lib/php/extensions/no-debug-non-zts-20160303/xdebug.so`
+        * for PHP 7.2: `/usr/local/lib/php/extensions/no-debug-non-zts-20170718/xdebug.so`

 ![PHPStorm PHP](docs/phpstorm-php.png)